A Survey of Features Used for Representing Black-box Single-objective Continuous Optimization: Trajectory-based features that capture problem-algorithm interaction

-\paragraph{DynamoRep features} DynamoRep features~\cite{10.1145/3583131.3590401} are capturing the problem-algorithm interaction using simple descriptive statistics extracted from the populations explored by the algorithm in each iteration of its execution on a problem instance.
-In particular, the minimum, maximum, mean, and standard deviation of each of the decision variables and the objective function values of each population are extracted.
+\paragraph{DynamoRep features} DynamoRep features~\cite{10.1145/3583131.3590401, dynamorep} are capturing the problem-algorithm interaction using simple descriptive statistics extracted from the populations explored by the algorithm in each iteration of its execution on a problem instance.
+In particular, the minimum, maximum, mean, and standard deviation of each of the candidate solutions and the objective function values of each population are extracted.
 A representation of the entire trajectory is then generated by concatenating the values of these statistics extracted for each population.
-If the algorithm instance is run for $n$ iterations until the stopping criteria are met on a problem instance of dimension $d$, the entire algorithm trajectory representation would then have a size of $4n(d + 1)$.
-They have been used for problem classification and algorithm classification, or detecting the problem class that is being solved and detecting the algorithm that is solving the problem instance.
+If the algorithm instance is run for $b$ iterations until the stopping criteria are met on a problem instance of dimension $d$ (i.e., number of decision variables), the entire algorithm trajectory representation would then have a size of $4b(d + 1)$.
+The +1 is coming from the objective function value.
+DynamoRep features have been used for algorithm selection, problem classification and algorithm classification~\cite{dynamorep}.